 There are various orthotic styles and materials available.
 Our goal is to make devices out of the best possible materials so they will last as long as possible without losing their shape and correction.

-The functional orthotic device is designed to balance the foot and control function, is often composed of a durable material such as polyproylene plastic or carbon fiber, and is used primarily for walking, running, or work shoes.
+The functional orthotic device is designed to balance the foot and control function, is often composed of a durable material such as polypropylene plastic or carbon fiber, and is used primarily for walking, running, or work shoes.
 Such orthotics are made from a plaster cast of the foot.

 Custom orthotics are designed to redistribute the body weight across the entire foot and control motion in the mid arch and joint below the ankle (subtalar joint).
-These devices are an important clinical tool to treat: tendonitis, flatfeet, bunions, Hallux Limitus, Heel Pain, medial knee pain (runners knee), shin splints, and high arch feet (cavus foot).
+These devices are an important clinical tool to treat:

 Soft orthotics are devices used to reduce high pressure areas on the foot by absorbing shock and redistributing the pressure across the whole foot.
-These devices are commmonly prescribed for rigid feet that cannot be realigned with a functional device or diabetic feet that are prone to pressure sore development.
-Since these devices are shock absorbling by design and are less durable, the will need to be replaced more frequently than functional orthotics.
+These devices are commonly prescribed for rigid feet that cannot be realigned with a functional device or diabetic feet that are prone to pressure sore development.
+Since these devices are shock absorbing by design and are less durable, the will need to be replaced more frequently than functional orthotics.

-©2009 Ankle & Foot Clinics Northwest
+© 2018 Ankle & Foot Clinics Northwest